View Ken LeSuer's Obituary on YourHoustonNews.com and share memories

 From his humble beginnings in Shreveport, Louisiana, Ken strove always to better the lives of everyone around him.
 His life is a testament to the value of hard work, teamwork, faith, and perseverance.

-Following two generations before him into the oil industry, Ken worked on the pipelines to support his education at Texas A&M University, earning a Bachelor of Science in Petroleum Engineering in 1957.
+Born on December 31, 1935, to Margaret Virginia Kitchings and Garland Guy LeSuer, Ken grew up an only child in a small tin roof home with his parents and grandparents.
+Following two generations before him into the oil industry, Ken started working on the pipelines from age 15 to save for his education at Texas A&M University, earning a Bachelor of Science in Petroleum Engineering in 1957.
 He started what would become a 40-year Halliburton career after graduation, working in all field activities as an engineer-in-training and ultimately ascending to significant leadership roles within the company.
+During a stint in Singapore, he met the love of his life, Kim-Eng Lim.
+They married in June 1971.

 He is survived by his wife Kim-Eng, their two children Karyn LeSuer Borscheid (Tommy) and Geoffrey LeSuer (Christi), and grandchildren Kelby and Kyler LeSuer and Greyson Borscheid.